Alexander Palace (Fabergé egg): Design

+The original stand is lost, so a matching stand was made in 1989 by the Moscow Experimental Jewellery Factory by S. Bugrovym, based on a sketch by T. D. Zharkovoj.

 Surprise

 The surprise is a detailed replica of the Alexander Palace, the Russian Imperial family's favorite residence in Tsarskoye Selo.
 The tiny replica also details the adjoining gardens of the palace.
 The miniature is made of tinted gold and enamel.
 The windows are made of rock crystal, the roof of enameled light green.
 The palace replica is placed on a gold table with five narrow high legs and can be removed from the egg.
 The base of the replica has an engraved inscription that reads, "The Palace at Tsarkoye Selo."

 History

 The Alexander Palace egg was commissioned by Nicholas II in 1908 and presented to Alexandra.
 It was purchased for 12,300 rubles.
 From 1913 until 1916 it remained at the Alexander Palace in Alexandra Fedorovna’s Mauve Sitting Room 1913-1916.
 In 1917 it was confiscated by Kerensky's army during the Russian Revolution, along with many other Imperial treasures.
 It was transported from the Anichkov Palace to the Kremlin Armoury, where it remained.
 The Alexander Palace Egg is one of ten Faberge Eggs in the collection at the Kremlin Armoury, Moscow.
 Others include: Memory of Azov Egg (1881), Bouquet of Lilies Clock egg (1899), Trans-Siberian Railway egg (1900), Clover Leaf egg (1902), Moscow Kremlin egg (1906), Standart egg (1909), Alexander III Equestrian egg (1910), Romanov Tercentenary egg (1913), Steel Military egg (1916).

-The stand is a modern reinterpretation, made in 1989 by the Moscow Experimental Jewellery Factory at the suggestion of Fabergé historian Valentin Skurlov.